kjare/SDM-project/SRSDocument.md

 Administrator will also be able to hide certain contents from other users which are confidential and are supposed to stay visible/accessible to him/her only.
 Hershel will be having all question sets with their correct answers.
 Directors will be able to view progress/status of the entire ongoing examination

-## Non Functional Requirements:
+## Non-Functional Requirements:

 ### Security:
-Login credential of every student is confidential.
+Login credentials of every student are kept confidential.
 The system is tamperproof means nobody unauthorized cannot access information of system.

 ### Accessibility:
-Only registered candidates who have their login credentials can only appear for the exam.
+Only registered candidates can appear for the exam to their respective exam centres provided by CDAC beforehand.

 ### Safety: